openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/IR_suitable_for_INT8_inference.md

 These without execute all operations, including `FakeQuantize`, as is in the FP32 or FP16 precision.

 Accordingly, the presence of `FakeQuantize` operations in the IR is a recommendation for a plugin on how to quantize particular operations in the model.
-If capable, the plugin accepts the recommendation and performs Low Precision Inference.
-Otherwise, plugin ignores the recommendation and executes a model in the floating-point precision.
+If the device is capable, it accepts the suggestion and performs Low Precision Inference.
+If not, it executes the model in the floating-point precision.

 ## Compressed Low Precision Weights